-Students need to be admitted to either the PA or the CSM pre-master program.
-Students in the MPS pre-master need to take Bestuurskundig Onderzoek (Nederlandstalig).
+Students who are admitted to either the PA or the CSM pre-master program.
+Students in the MPS pre-master need to take Bestuurskundig Onderzoek (Nederlandstalig);

 By the end of this course, students will be able to:

 Identify the basic principles of academic research;

 Situate a research project within quantitative and qualitative traditions of social research;

 Broadly explain the advantages and disadvantages of various research techniques;

 Identify different types of theory development and how they relate to specific methodologies;

 Critically assess the methodological underpinnings of a social scientific research project;